-Entrepreneurs and small business owners may have the freedom of working from home, but because many of us don’t take the time to design our home office spaces to suit our needs, we end up venturing out to find more productivity at coffee shops or cowork spaces.
+Working from home can have it's advantages, but because many of us don’t take the time to design our home office spaces to suit our needs, we end up less productive than we were at the office.
 We may know our home office spaces don’t inspire us to action, but we don’t always know what to do about that.

 TIP 1: EMPTY IT OUT